KubaWoj666/Meetpus_app_with_django/README.md

 # Meetup app with django

-I want to create a meetups app where you can sign up as a "creator" or "participant".
+I created a meetups app where you can sign up as a "creator" or "participant".

 Creators have permissions to create, update, and delete meetups, locations, and companies.